walts81/state-machine-js/README.md

   /***
    * Optional action to run when the state becomes active.
-   * The action will get passed the current state as well as any args passed to the machine's trigger function.
+   * The action will get passed a reference to the machine as well as any
+   *   args passed to the machine's trigger function.
    *
    * Returns a promise that resolves the name of the next state to trigger.
-   *   If a state name is resolved from the promise, it will automatically be triggered after the action completes.
+   *   If a state name is resolved from the promise, it will automatically be
+   *     triggered after the action completes.
-   *   Otherwise you can return null, undefined, empty string or the same state name to remain on the same state */ action?: (currentState: string, ...args: any[]) => Promise<string>;
+   *   Otherwise you can return null, undefined, empty string or the same state
+   *     name to remain on the same state
+   */
+  action?: (machine: IStateMachine, ...args: any[]) => Promise<string>;
 }
 ```